 The bastard could not help to see the existing disconnect between the city, the urban world, and that of the countryside.
 In the city, people decide and talk about war, but it are the sons of the villagers who actually fight their global wars.
 Also, people from villages reason from the concept of community sense.
 With mutual ties, shared values and traditions.
 Out of this concept they wonder what that means for not only absorbing persons from distant cultures, but also what it implies for the ‘strangers’ who settle within such a foster community.
 A ‘global community’ is something fictional for them.
 A theoretical concept.
 Her elementary way of thinking was right in a way.
 The global challenges of world politics do not pass by the villagers.
 There is no ignorance there.
 Instead, the countryside is actively part of those challenges, but from and with a different angle and perspective.
 The bastard was happy to be out off the city bubble for a while.
 A reset button.

 Then, when the bastard almost had finished his breakfast, it turned out there were two more guests.
 He was not the only guest, after all.
 It was an elderly couple, and they had a little dog with them.
-When they were seated at a table near the window and the woman asked for their choices for breakfast, the couple started to complain about the noise that night.
+Must have been the dog barking that night.
+When they were seated at a table near the window and the woman asked for their choices for breakfast, the couple started to complain about the noise at the street that night.
 Their accent was that of the city.
 They said the dog was in distress, and they really had considered calling the police.
 The woman, in a tone like she was having a regular conversation about the weather with her demented mother, commented that it had been very wise indeed of them not to call the police.
 “The boys only would have liked it.
 You would have given them what they want.
 It is a local tradition here, during the short days,” she said.
 No sorry, nothing.
-“So, it was orange juice and fresh mint thee with ginger you wanted?” and off she was.
+“So, it was fresh orange juice and fresh mint thee with ginger slices you wanted?” and off she was.
 The couple had difficulties finding the reset button.
-They started to pat the little dog.
+They started to pat the little dog, frantically.

-The Frisian bastard paid his debts and left.
+The Frisian bastard paid his debts and left the lodging.
 To drift further along the coast.
-There where Marianne’s journey had ended.
+There where Marianne’s journey had ended, he continued.
 Following the prevailing sea current toward the east.
 On his way out the village, he walked via the old church on the solid terp and via the old windmill De Eendragt.
-Both were closed.
+Both the church and the windmill were closed this early.
 Just before he walked out of the village, at the crossing with Skeanewei st. where guesthouse Het Station once was located, there was a woman.
 It had started to drizzle in the meantime, and everything had turned calm, grey and hazy.
-Again the bastard wondered: “Where are the men of Anjum?”
+Again the bastard wondered: “Where in heaven’s name are the men of Anjum?”
 The woman was walking with her little daughter, and pushing a baby carriage.
 She halted at the crossing at great distance to let the bastard, a stranger, pass by.
 No traffic, no noise.
 Total silence.

 In the wheat field just outside Anjum the bastard spotted a lone deer in the distance.
 Not a typical brown one, this time.
 It was black.
 Or, was it a demon goat?